ohmae/mmupnp/README.md

 `ControlPointFactory.create()` has many initialization parameters.

-In addition, Builder is also provided.
+In addition, Builder is also available.
 Please use them according to your preference.
 It is convenient when using from Java.

 ```kotlin